BinChenOPEN/FEMU-DIC/README.md

 ### DIC

-DIC is an image based method for full-field displacement and strain fields measurement.
+DIC is an image-based method for full-field displacement and strain fields measurement.
 The displacement and strain fields are the key inputs for parameter identification in FEMU.
 It is implemented by:

 - Applying random speckle pattern on sample surface.
 - Recording images of the sample surface during loading.